hugoferreira/hugoferreira.github.com/_posts/2025-05-23-idle-programming.md

                 // But wait, what about the program counter?
 ```

 And there it was; the LLM had elegantly sidestepped the fundamental question of program counter management.
 Again!
-Just like I sidestep the question of whether I'm actually being productive or just playing the world's most sophisticated idle game.
+Just like I sidestep the question of whether I'm actually being productive.

 ## The Illusion of Distributed Intelligence